0x1d/slimple/README.md

 * set property "active" to true
 * set the connectionString to your db

+Caution: at the moment, only mongoose 3.5.8 is supported

 ### Run the app
 You don't have to worry about the apps.js at the moment.
 If you're familiar with JS you know what you can do with it.